MicrosoftDocs/dynamics-365-fraud-protection/content/reports.md

 A variety of reports are available for loss prevention to help you see various risk factors generated from your historical data.

-Loss prevention reports provide a comprehensive view of activity in your environment.
-The provided data enables you to:
+Loss prevention reports provide a comprehensive view of activity in your retial store environment.
+Your historical data processed by Microsoft's advanced AI algorithms enables you to:

-- Determine how your apps and services are utilized by your users
+- Determine possible risk factors associated with an employee, transaction, or terminal.
-- Detect potential risks affecting the health of your environment
+- Detect anomalies in transactions.
-- Troubleshoot issues preventing your users from getting their work done
+- Troubleshoot issues with existing policies or procedures.